What is an Internship?

 There are three major differences between an internship and private employment (part-time or full-time

-- Learning and gaining experience are the major goals of an internship0not making money.
+- Learning and gaining experience are the major goals of an internship?not making money.
 Students may or may not be paid for their internship work depending on the type of organization of business they chooseMany social service agencies cannot afford to pay interns, although some might pay a small stipend or offer other incentives.
 Businesses and corporations may pay interns modest wages.
 Students who need a source of income may need to maintain a job in addition to their internship; students who find a paying internship might well find that their internship will compensate them adequately and might not need other employment.

 - The location of the internship and the nature of the work performed must be approved by a faculty member before the internship begins.
 It is important that the work assigned be matched to the interests and skill level of the student as well as the needs of the organization/business offering the internship.
 Most importantly, the work assigned must provide a learning experience for the student.